Orchomenus (Boeotia): Archaeology

-Art and sculpture

-Orchomenos gives its name to a period of sculpture of archaic Kouroi, the Orchomenos-Thera group of 590–570 BC.
-This period witnessed a lull in Attica, but activity was more vigorous in Boeotia, especially from the Ptoon sanctuary and Orchomenos (NAMA 9).

-The characteristics of this style are: the ear is still carved in one plane, but less stylised.
-Eyes are not so large as before and more rounded.
-Mouth is horizontal but no longer always in one plane.
-The slight protrusions of flanks are sometimes prolonged into a girdle-like ridge, the sculptor occasionally marks the anterior spine of the crest.
-Shoulder blades are now separate raised planes.
-The erector spinae sometimes indicated as raised planes.
-Arms are generally joined to body.
-The depression over great trochanter is generally omitted.
-Shin sometimes curves inwards.
-Left flank is occasionally placed slightly forward.

-Minyan ware is a term that was coined to describe a certain type of pottery that was found here.

 Later history

 Opposite the ancient theatre is the 9th-century Byzantine church of the Dormition of the Virgin Mary (Panagia) of Skripou.
-Well-preserved inscriptions date the church securely to 873/4 CE, naming its sponsor as the Protospatharios Leon, who served as a senior official of the emperor Basil I during the period of his joint reign with his sons Constantine and Leo.
+Well-preserved inscriptions date the church securely to 873/4, naming its sponsor as the Protospatharios Leon, who served as a senior official of the emperor Basil I during the period of his joint reign with his sons Constantine and Leo.

 The modern municipality of Orchomenos was formed in the local government reform of 2011 by the merger of the following two former municipalities, which became municipal units, each subdivided into local communities: